realm/realm-MultiUserTasksTutorial/README.md

 This tutorial will guide you through writing an iOS app using Realm Swift to sync with the RealmTasks demo apps.

 First, [install the MacOS bundle](get-started/installation/mac) if you haven't yet.
-This will get you set up with the Realm Mobile Platform and let you launch the macOS version of RealmTasks.
+This will get you set up with the Realm Mobile Platform including a local copy of the Realm Object Server and let you launch the macOS version of RealmTasks.

 ## 1. Create a new Xcode project

 In this section we will create the basic iOS iPhone application skeleton needed for this tutorial.

 1. Launch Xcode 8.
 2. Click "Create a new Xcode project".